-6. Probabilistic seismic hazard calculations
+[8] •6.
+Probabilistic Seismic hazard calculations

-The traditional approach to conducting a probabilistic seismic hazard analysis (PSHA) was initially introduced by Cornell (1968) and has subsequently been expanded upon and widely adopted by several researchers (e.g., Bender and Perkins, 1987).
+The traditional approach to conducting a probabilistic seismic hazard analysis (PSHA) was initially introduced by Cornell (1968) and has subsequently been expanded upon and widely adopted by several researchers, including McGuire (1978) and Bender and Perkins (1987).
 The likelihood of earthquake events, as modeled by the Poisson distribution, can be mathematically expressed as follows: